-Tumba-bloody-Rumba shootin’ kanga-bloody-roos is a line from a well known Australian poem, The Integrated Adjective, it always makes me smile and think of our youngest daughter Eliza.
-Why you ask??
+Tumba-bloody-Rumba shootin’ kanga-bloody-roos is a line from a well known Australian poem, The Integrated Adjective.
+It always makes me smile and think of our youngest daughter Eliza.

 Picture this…she’s just three years old, as cute as cute can be with her white blonde hair and cheeky smile, twinkling, laughing eyes, sunny, happy personality and she has charm oozing out of her every pore!!
 Then she opens her mouth….